The Tracker Wasn't New. The Placement Was.

 Why This Works

-• Life-critical stakes meant the urgency was inherent in the data and not manufactured by marketers
+• The urgency was inherent in the data and didn't need to be manufactured.

-• State and blood-type specificity made a national shortage feel local and personal
+• State and blood-type specificity made the issue feel immediate and relevant.

 What Nonprofits Without Broadcast Partners Can Steal

-Although great, the broadcast deal is not the lesson.
+Although great, the broadcast deal isn’t the lesson.
 The lesson is what made the broadcast deal possible: data that shifts, stakes that are real, and a format simple enough to read in seconds.

 If your organization tracks anything that changes on a regular basis, current need, beds available, families on a waitlist, meals left to distribute this week, children waiting for a mentor, animals without foster homes, that data is the asset.
 The question is whether it's visible and whether it's placed where people are already looking.